Wine Storage: Wine Refrigerator Units

 Top Manufacturers of Wine Refrigerators

 While wine refrigerators have become a dime a dozen, with a range of models even available in your local hardware store, it pays to stick with manufacturers that are tried and true.
-Top wine refrigeration companies to keep an eye out for include: Avanti, Vinotemp, Vintage Cellars and Wine Enthusiast's Silent and N'Finity lines of coolers.
+Top wine refrigeration companies to keep an eye out for include: Avanti, Vinotemp, Wine Enthusiast's Silent and N'Finity lines of coolers.